sveltejs/svelte/site/content/blog/2020-10-01-whats-new-in-svelte-october-2020.md

 In addition, Sapper's CSS handling has been rewritten over the course of recent releases in order to fix existing CSS handling bugs, refactor the CSS handling to occur entirely within a Rollup plugin, and remove the need internally to register CSS in the routing system.
 Congrats and thank you to the folks working on Sapper for all their solid work!

-_If you're interested in contributing to Sapper, [check out these "good first issue"s](https://github.com/sveltejs/sapper/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)!_

 ## Impactful bug fixes
 - CSS compilation will no longer remove rules for the `open` attribute on `<details>` elements ([Example](https://svelte.dev/repl/ab4c0c177d1f4fab92f46eb8539cea9a?version=3.26.0), **3.26.0**)